This article may contain compensated links. See our full disclosure here

 For more information on walking trails and routes check the Great Ocean Walk website.

 Many visitors to Melbourne take a one or two day bus day tour or helicopter ride along the Great Ocean Road but I encourage you to go slowly and enjoy this most beautiful ancient landscape, its people and history.
+If you want more information on visiting this area including things to do and places to stay, visit our dedicated site Travel the Great Ocean Road

 Have you visited the Great Ocean Road near Melbourne, Australia?
 What were the highlights?